'It's a whole nightmare that just continues': Astroworld survivors recall scenes of chaos at the concert - KESQ

 As more details emerge about the struggles to communicate for attendees and employees at the Astroworld Festival in Houston, survivors of Friday night’s crowd crush describe the horror of a “whirlpool” of people moving toward the stage during musician Travis Scott’s performance.

-16-year-old Bryan Espinoza spoke at a press conference Tuesday with others caught in the crowd crush, saying “everyone’s life was on the line” as the pressure built up during the show.
+Bryan Espinoza, 16, spoke at a press conference Tuesday with others caught in the crowd crush, saying “everyone’s life was on the line” as the pressure built up during the show.
 Espinoza said he was pinned against a metal barrier.

 “At one point my ribs were getting into the railing, basically impaled, and I was fearing for my life that I wasn’t gonna make it,” Espinoza said.
 A security guard helped him jump the gate, and he said there were “hundreds of bodies on the floor already from people passing out, falling over the railing.”